The Hitchhiker's Guide to the Galaxy Primary and Secondary Phases: Fit the First

-Shortly after Arthur and Ford return to the ruins of Arthur's house, a fleet of Vogon Constructor Ships arrives in the sky, and Prostetnic Vogon Jeltz broadcasts an announcement that they are to demolish the Earth to make way for a hyperspace bypass.
+Arthur Dent is attempting to prevent the local council from bulldozing his house to make way for a bypass.
+Dent's friend, Ford Prefect takes Arthur to the pub.
+At the pub, Ford explains that he is an alien and that the world is about to end.
+After Arthur and Ford return to the ruins of Arthur's house, a fleet of Vogon Constructor Ships arrives in the sky, and Prostetnic Vogon Jeltz broadcasts an announcement that they are to demolish the Earth to make way for a hyperspace bypass.
 Panic ensues.
 Ford uses his "electronic thumb" to hitch a lift onto one of the ships, taking Arthur with him, just moments before the Earth is destroyed.
+The episode ends on a cliffhanger, as the Vogon Captain tortures them by reading them some of his poetry before ejecting them into space.